devangtomar/learning-devops/kubernetes/hands-on/network-and-service.md

 ```

 ### Create NodePort Service to reach frontend pods from Internet.

+- With NodePort Service (you can see the image below), frontend pods can be reachable from the opening port (32098).
+In other words, someone can reach frontend pods via WorkerNodeIP:32098.
+NodePort service listens all of the worker nodes' port (in this example: port 32098).
+- While working with minikube, it is only possible with minikube tunnelling.
+Minikube simulates the reaching of the NodeIP:Port with tunneling feature.

 To generate quickly via dry run use.. `kubectl create service nodeport frontend --tcp=80:80 --dry-run=client -o yaml;`